rokka-io/rokka-site/source/_guides/20-php-client-intro.md

 There are some more helper methods, if you need to resize some pictures quickly without creating a stack.
 The URLs may be long and if you need the same size often, we recommend to still create stacks for them.

-Renders an image resized to a width of 400 pixels (you may also specify a height):
+Rendering an image resized to a width of 400 pixels (you may also specify a height in the 3rd parameter):

 ```
 <img src="<?= $rokka->getResizeUrl('dba893', 400);?>">